Tithes & Alms

 -

-The offerings and sacrifices of the Day of Atonement were offered year by year, yet unable to take away sins or make the comers perfect.
+The offerings and sacrifices of the Day of Atonement were offered year by year, yet unable to take away sins or make the comers therunto perfect.
 Paul explained why they could not take away sins or make us perfect:

 Heb 9:9